teambit/docs/docs/tutorials/01-build-modular-react-app.md

 * How to document a component
 * How to manually and programmatically test components using Bit compositions and popular testing libraries (provided by the pre-configured environment)
 * How to publish a component to a scope on Bit.dev
-* How to import a component from Bit.dev and integrate it into your own project
+* How to import a component from Bit.dev and integrate it into a new project

 ## Install Bit